powdr-labs/powdr/book/src/pil/builtins.md

 ```

 Evaluates a column (potentially with `'` applied) on the current row.

-This function can only be used for prover queries or hints.
+This function can only be used for prover queries or hints and it only
+works on columns (and "'"-ed-columns).
+This means you cannot use
+`std::prover::eval(x + 1)`.

 In the following example, the column `x` is evaluated in a prover
 hint that returns the square root of a number.